HomeBlogMeasurement Techniques

 Noise Figure and Noise Temperature Measurements

 Noise figure characterizes the degradation of signal-to-noise ratio through a device and is critical for receiver sensitivity calculations.
-The Y-factor method using a calibrated noise source is the standard approach for noise figure measurement.
-Noise temperature provides an alternative representation particularly useful for satellite and radio astronomy applications.
-Cold source and hot source techniques enable noise measurements of very low-noise devices.
-Noise figure measurements require careful attention to measurement bandwidth, averaging, and source impedance matching.
+The Y-factor method using a calibrated noise source is the standard approach.

 Noise Figure Calculation: